The idea is that semi-trucks and other heavy commercial vehicles shouldn’t be able to speed on U.S. roads and highways.

 What is next?

-For 30 years, I have handled truck and bus crash cases in the Pacific Northwest: so many of these crashes involve excessive speed.
-I think about these crashes when I drive at the speed limit on I-5 or 1-90 on rainy day, and semi-trucks cruise past me.
+For more than 30 years, I have handled truck and bus crash cases in the Pacific Northwest: so many of these crashes involve excessive speed.
+I think about these crashes when I drive at the speed limit on I-5 or 1-90 on a rainy day, and semi-trucks cruise past me.